MalmbergNilsPolimi/PACSWork/challenges/challenge2/README.md

 ## Features
 - Matrix Creation: Create matrices of any size with specified values.
-- Matrix Operations: Perform operations such as matrix-vector and matrix-matrix multiplication, resizing.
+- Matrix Operations: Perform operations such as matrix-vector and matrix-matrix multiplication, resizing and norm (norm-1, norm-inifnite, norm-Frobenius).
 - Matrix Compression: Compress matrices to save memory space when dealing with sparse matrices.
 The uncompress method is also implemented.
 - Matrix Loading: Load matrices from files in the Matrix Market format (.mtx).